 Example: "A little bit OCD"

-Meaning in Current Usage: A preference for order, cleanliness or neatness.
+Meaning in modern usage: A preference for order, cleanliness or neatness.

 Why it's offensive: Obsessive Compulsive Disorder is a highly distressing and life-altering mental illness, where the sufferer has little control over their agonising, unrelenting urge to ritualise certain behaviours.
 It's not a preference for order that brings peace or comfort, it's an anxiety disorder that causes agony and distress, so to use it in the above sense is minimising a disease that the World Health Organisation ranks as one of the world's most debilitating illnesses, and can actually trigger an anxiety response in sufferers.

 Meanings in modern usage: 1.
 A casual and (comparatively) widely-accepted curse-word.
 2. A slang noun to describe someone, either pejoratively or sometimes fondly.
 3. A slang verb to tell someone to go away.